pschatzmann/pico-arduino/sandbox/drone/README.md

 - https://github.com/liourej/CodeDroneDIY.git

-Here as well, I needed to make some small adjustment:

-- Replaced the MotorsSpeedControl.cpp with a implementation which uses the PicoPWM class
+Here as well, I needed to make some small adjustment and replace the MotorsSpeedControl.cpp with a implementation which uses the PicoPWM class